Regulations and guidelines

 Display of test performance after final assessment

-Should a candidate wish to examine his or her test performance after its final assessment or order a copy of it, he or she can do so for 18 months after the examination period (paper tests) or without a time limit (digital tests).
-Spring examination’s test performances are possible to examine or order as a copy from 20th July onwards.
-Autumn examination’s test performances are possible to examine or order as a copy from 20th December onwards.
+Should a candidate wish to examine their test performance after its final assessment or order a copy of it, they can do so without a time limit.
 Copy of a test performance is subject to charge.
-More information is on our web page in Finnish and in Swedish.
+More information is on our web page:

 Release of name information

 Both the Board and upper secondary schools have the right to give the names of the candidates who have passed the Matriculation Examination for publication after the correctness of the information has been secured.
 The names are published after each spring examination and autumn examination.
-Should the candidate not wish to have his or her name published, he or she must make a written petition to his or her upper secondary school and to the Board in good time before the examination results have been confirmed.
+Should the candidate not wish to have their name published, they must make a written petition to their upper secondary school and to the Board in good time before the examination results have been confirmed.
 Only the names of those candidates are published who have finished their examination during the latest examination period and who will also receive an upper secondary school leaving diploma.
-If the candidate still has upper secondary school courses left to do, or if he or she has passed the Matriculation Examination earlier but only now receives the upper secondary school leaving diploma, his or her name will not be published.
+If the candidate still has upper secondary school courses left to do, or if they have passed the Matriculation Examination earlier but only now receives the upper secondary school leaving diploma, their name will not be published.

 Candidates must obey the Board’s rules and regulations while taking the Matriculation Examination.
-Should a candidate deceit in a test or otherwise break the Board’s rules, all of his or her tests in the prevailing examination period will be considered failed.
+Should a candidate deceit in a test or otherwise break the Board’s rules, all of their tests in the prevailing examination period will be considered failed.